 Additionally, I really struggled with the last couple episodes, when they eliminated the chefs with the most depth and talent in their cooking.

-As I mentioned before, I was partial to the cooks from Spain, Brazil, Mexico, as well as the two women from India, because they used their culture and flair in their cooking.
+As I mentioned before, I was partial to the cooks from Spain, Brazil, Mexico, as well as the women from India and New Zealand, because they used their culture and flair in their cooking.
 I loved the French-Colombian chef, who valued sustainability, art, and history in his cooking.

 Yet somehow at the end, we ended up with a Canadian, an American, and two Australians who—despite their varied backgrounds in cooking talents—really didn’t push the norm or break any barriers in their cooking.